shuozhixu/Modelling_2024/README.md

 Repeat the steps above until you find the actual melting point, which should lead to a curve that neither increases nor decreases.

+Note: Save the data for each curve because eventually you will need to plot multiple curves like in Figure 2(b) of [this paper](http://dx.doi.org/10.1098/rspa.2017.0084).

 #### CoCrNi with CSRO

 Follow the procedures above, except that